 Well, the goal of MRP systems is to:

-- Stockouts from underordering materials and components, which will make you miss deadlines and driveaway sales; and
+- Stockouts from underordering materials and components will make you miss deadlines and driveaway sales

 At first, handling your production planning and scheduling will be fine as you’re just starting out.
 But as companies begin to grow and start manufacturing on a larger scale, many turn to MRP systems, not just in manufacturing but in over industries too, to create a perfect balance between supply and demand.